 Garrett-Evangelical offers a comprehensive set of degree programs for those seeking preparation for ministry in congregations or in community leadership, service, and ministry.
 The Seminary also offers degree programs for those preparing for teaching and research in theological seminaries, colleges, universities, and the church.
-In fact, Garrett-Evangelical is one of the 20 schools that prepare the great majority of faculty in theological seminaries.
+In fact, Garrett-Evangelical is one of 20 schools that prepares the great majority of faculty in theological seminaries.

 Though Garrett-Evangelical is a seminary related to The United Methodist Church, students come from many denominational traditions.
 Those seeking ordination are supported in meeting denominational requirements.